o-macias/o-macias/Portfolio/pyshorteners/README.md

-<h1>At this project I create a simple web page with the fucntion to make shorter url</h1>
+<h1>At this project I create a simple web page with the function to make shorter url</h1>

 Imports used:
   -<a href="https://pyshorteners.readthedocs.io/en/latest/">pyshorteners</a>